bagustris/speech-recognition-course/M4_Language_Modeling/readme.md

     0 zeroprobs, logprob= -11.58567 ppl= 207.555 ppl1= 787.8011

 Notice how ngram adds the sentence start and end tags, `<s>` and `</s>`.
 The final line gives both the log probability and the perplexity of the entire sentence.
-The line starting “p(born | was …)” has the conditional word probability that we computed previously.
+The line starting $p(born \vert was~ \dots)$ has the conditional word probability that we computed previously.
 The label “2gram” indicates that a backoff to bigram was used.
 The final “logprob” value -11.58567 is just the sum of the log probabilities printed for each word token.
-Let’s verify the perplexity value based on it’s definition: we divide the logprob by the number of word tokens (including the end-of-sentence), convert to a probability and take the reciprocal (by negating the exponent): 10-\ (-11.58567\ /\ 5) = 207.555.
+Let's verify the perplexity value based on it's definition: we divide the logprob by the number of word tokens (including the end-of-sentence), convert to a probability and take the reciprocal (by negating the exponent): 10-\ (-11.58567\ /\ 5) = 207.555.
 Of course this is not a good estimate of perplexity as it is based on only 5 data points.

 TASK: Compute the perplexity of the model over the entire dev set.

 SOLUTION: The exact same invocation of ngram can be used, except we use the file containing the dev set as ppl input.
 We also omit the -debug option to avoid voluminous output.
-Note: these commands take a few seconds to run, only because loading the large LM file into memory takes some time – the model evaluation itself is virtually instantaneous.
+Note: these commands take a few seconds to run, only because loading the large LM file into memory takes some time - the model evaluation itself is virtually instantaneous.

     ngram -lm librispeech.3bo.gz -ppl data/dev.txt